vordimous/zilla-docs/src/reference/zilla.yaml/binding-tcp.md

 > `string`

-Associated authority
+Associated authority.

 #### when[].cidr

 > `string`

-CIDR mask
+CIDR mask.

 ### routes[].exit\*

 > `string`

-Next binding when following this route, for kind `server` only
+Next binding when following this route, for kind `server` only.

 ---